baskargroup/flowbench-tools/DownSampling/README.md

 2. **Load the PVTU File:**
    - The script uses ParaView's `XMLPartitionedUnstructuredGridReader` to read the PVTU file.

-3. **Resample the Data:**
+3. **Resample the Data to a desired resolution:**
    - The data is resampled to a specified image dimension using `ResampleToImage`.
 Adjust the `SamplingDimensions` as needed.
+Choose 512x512 or 256x256 or 128x128

 4. **Convert Point Data to Cell Data:**
    - The script converts point data to cell data using the `PointDatatoCellData` filter.